Using Life Insurance to Generate Tax-Free Income in Retirement

 Hybrid or traditional LTC policies offer potential tax deductions for individuals, though eligibility depends on a few key factors.
 Here are the three main steps to determine the income tax deduction for premiums:

-When structuring a policy for tax efficiency, clients who want to maximize the tax benefit might allocate more of the premium toward the LTC component and reduce the life insurance base.
-If the tax deduction isn’t as important, it would be better to front-load the life insurance policy, with less going into long-term care.
+When structuring a policy for tax efficiency, clients who want to maximize tax benefits might allocate more of the premium to the LTC component and reduce the life insurance base.
+If the tax deduction isn't as important, it would be better to front-load the life insurance policy, with less going into long-term care.

 Using a Check to Fund Long-Term Care Premiums (Individuals)